 We are deeply concerned about the significantly increased risk of abuse and neglect to the nation’s older population, as widespread lockdown and self-isolation takes effect amid the UK’s efforts to tackle the deadly COVID-19 pandemic.

-If you have any concerns about yourself or an older person, please call our Helpline on 0808 808 8141 – we are here to help you 9.00am – 5.00pm, Monday to Friday.
-Outside of these hours you can leave a message.
+If you have any concerns about yourself or an older person, please call our Helpline on 0808 808 8141 – we are here to help you 24 hours a day, 7 days a week, 365 days a year.

 Below we have signposted additional sources of support for yourself or any older person you may be concerned about.